-function has no access control, allowing any user to spoof an oracle response and mint NFTs arbitrarily.
+The fulfillRequest() function has no access control, allowing any user to spoof an oracle response and mint NFTs arbitrarily.

-Normally, only the Chainlink Oracle should call fulfillRequest()
+Normally, only the Chainlink Oracle should call fulfillRequest().

-and has no require(msg.sender == oracle)
+The function is external and has no require(msg.sender == oracle).

 Likelihood:

-callable by anyone.
+fulfillRequest() callable by anyone.

-used instead of msg.sender
+tx.origin used instead of msg.sender.

 Impact: